wp-plugins/lytiks/readme.txt

 Lytiks provides Web Analytics, Video Tracking, Custom Form Processing, Phone Call Tracking all through a single web application.

-Sign up for a free account at http://lytiks.com/

 == Installation ==

 1. Upload all the plugin files to  to the `/wp-content/plugins/lytiks` directory